-Sustainability challenge

-- Maintain Bayer Finland's strong financial performance in the future

-- The proportion of women in the management of listed companies compared to men is still remarkably small.
+- Maintain Bayer Finland's strong financial performance in the future - The proportion of women in the management of listed companies compared to men is still remarkably small.

-Partners

-- Employees

-- Customers
+- Employees - Customers

 Actions

-- 35 million euro additional investment in Turku production plant to increase its efficiency

-- Bayer is one of Finland's biggest corporate income tax payers.
-Taxes are paid where the value is created.

-- Bayer Finland employs approx 1 000 people.

-- In Finland, women play a significant role in leading the company.
+- 250 million euro investment to modernize and expand the Supply Center in Turku. - Bayer is one of Finland's biggest corporate income tax payers.
+Taxes are paid where the value is created. - Bayer Finland employs approx 1 000 people. - In Finland, women play a significant role in leading the company.

 Goals

-- Grow and expand operations in Finland

-- Maintan a diverse range of jobs in Finland
+- Grow and expand operations in Finland - Maintain a diverse range of jobs in Finland

-Healthy and happy employees are a cornerstone of success now and in future Bayer surveys the well-being of its employees at work at regular intervals.
+Healthy and happy employees are a cornerstone of success now and in future

+Bayer surveys the well-being of its employees at work at regular intervals.
 On a Group level, an extensive employee satisfaction survey is conducted every 2 to 3 years, and the results are utilized in continually improving leadership and personnel management.
 In Finland, we also conduct smaller and department-specific surveys at least twice a year to review the work atmosphere.

 "The surveys have shown that our employees are very committed and feel that the employer values their work.
 Our employees are proud of the company, and they give high recommendation scores to their employer.
 The benefits and bonuses offered by Bayer are also considered fair," says Minna Kunnas, HR Business Partner in Finland, describing the results of the latest employee survey.

-Determined work to increase the proportion of women in management Bayer's global goal is to increase the proportion of women in upper management and advance the status of minority groups in the corporate culture.
+Determined work to increase the proportion of women in management

+Bayer's global goal is to increase the proportion of women in upper management and advance the status of minority groups in the corporate culture.
 In 2019, women comprised 34.8 percent of Bayer's top management on a global level.

 In Finland, a slight majority of Bayer employees are women: about 60 percent.
 Women also have a strong presence in the company management.
-Miriam Holstein was appointed CEO of Bayer Nordic in 2017, and Jennifer Hunt started as Head of Supply Center Turku in 2020.
-In addition, Marketta Häkkänen heads the research and development department.
+Miriam Holstein was the CEO of Bayer Nordic from 2017 to 2022, and she is succeeded by Christiane Temminghoff.
+In addition, Mania Ahola heads the product development unit in Turku.

 According to the latest survey measuring pay equality at Bayer Finland, a woman's euro is 100 percent at Bayer Finland, which means that employees of different genders receive exactly the same pay for carrying out tasks on the same requirement level.

+Well-being benefits

-Well-being benefits The occupational health of Bayer's personnel in Finland is taken care of by Bayer's own occupational healthcare, which employs a physician, two nurses, a physiotherapist, and a laboratory technician.
+The occupational health of Bayer's personnel in Finland is taken care of by Bayer's own occupational healthcare, which employs a physician, two nurses, a physiotherapist, and a laboratory technician.
 Occupational healthcare also carries out all the statutory and regular tests for employees working with hormonal preparations in manufacturing.

-Coronavirus pandemic brought new challenges to managerial tasks Emphasis now on self-management and mental health The global coronavirus pandemic has affected Bayer as well.
+Coronavirus pandemic brought new challenges to managerial tasks

+Emphasis now on self-management and mental health

+The global coronavirus pandemic has affected Bayer as well.
 In the spring of 2020, the company transferred largely to working from home, except for tasks in production, for example, where remote working is not possible.

 "The coronavirus brought about new challenges that highlight the importance of self-management and mental health.
-We have provided easy access to an occupational psychologist throughout the pandemic," savs Minna Kunnas from Human Resources.
+We have provided easy access to an occupational psychologist throughout the pandemic," says Minna Kunnas from Human Resources.

 During the coronavirus pandemic, Bayer has organized training events led by an occupational psychologist, focusing especially on the work of direct managers and leadership during remote working.

 "At the training events, we have created new models to help employees organize their tasks and integrate work and leisure to provide sufficient recovery.
 In the managerial work, we have taken into account that working from home can be more stressful for some employees due to the lack of social contacts," says Kunnas.